mosip/release-script/release/docs/eSignet-modules-release.md

     * Sonar Analysis Build
     * The `build_maven_signup_with_plugins` build will fail and needs to be disregarded.

-8. Log in to [Nexus](https://oss.sonatype.org/#welcome) to release the artifacts to Maven Central.
+8. Log in to [Central](https://central.sonatype.com/) to release the artifacts to Maven Central.
-    * Ensure that all artifacts are in a closed state in the Nexus staging repository
+    * Ensure that all artifacts are in a closed state in the Central staging repository
     * Ensure that all artifact versions match the release version.
     * Click on `Release` Staging Repositories to release the artifacts to Maven Central.

-9. Perform the **signup-service, apitest-signup and signup-ui** docker images transfer from `mosipdev` to `mosipid` using the release version from [here](vidivi/README.md)
+9. Perform the **signup-service, apitest-signup and signup-ui** docker images transfer from `mosipdev` to `mosipid` using the release version from [here](../vidivi/README.md)
     * Ensure that the Docker/Image tag is updated correctly with the release version.

 10. Verify that the released artifacts are present on [Maven central](https://repo1.maven.org/maven2/io/mosip/)